JulienHoeglund/Covid19-Stats-WebApp/README.md

-# Webpack

-This is a simple covid-19 app whichs shows statistics per country.
+### This is a simple covid-19 app which shows statistics per country.

 ## Run locally